TheOddler/aplai/report/report.md

 Dingen die in de opgave stonden maar nog missen (bovenop andere TODO's in de tekst):

-Intro:

-* In the conclusion you give a critical reflection on your work.
-What are the strong points? and the weak points?
-What are the lessons learned? -> arent thest already in there?
-D:

-2.1:

-* What are the criteria you would use to judge whether a viewpoint is a good one or not? -> staat voorlopig bij de algemene conclusie van Sudoku

-2.2:

-* Do you get different results when using different search heuristcs? for your 2 implementations? when using different viewpoints? using channeling?
-Why? -> Meer tests? - lots more have happened, see text under sudoku
- ->Mssn nog iets over: https://docs.google.com/spreadsheets/d/104v0hoB6St5OcGLtnciMYNh6vDZ2OritDcx8gM066NI/edit#gid=1346877380

-* What is/are the most difficult puzzle(s) for your programs?
-Can you explain why this is the case?
-Over Extra 2 in sudoku heb ik al iets gezegd, misschien dat dat er nog meer letterlijk in moet, en de rest, tjah, meestal slechte propogation, en de kans op slechte increased naar gelang da er meer mogelijkhede zijn he
-(hoewel da de 25x25 praktisch geen backtracks nodig heeft, ik denk dada gewoon heel simpele puzzles zijn, en omdat diezo groot zijn er heel snel te prunen valt op mogelijke waarden)
-* alle XXX onder tables vervangen met actual table references D:

 3.3.1:

 * Explain which constraints you use and how they are expressed in your program.
 Are the constraints active or passive ones? -> Wat is het verschil? - sjah, moet nog eens fatsoenlijk opgezocht worden D:
-* Discuss the impact of the different search strategies.

 3.3.2: